Blame: A Not-So-Guilty Pleasure

 One last thing.
 Blame is a form of self-expression.
 By blaming people who have harmed us we are taking a stand.
 We are saying that we won’t accept mistreatment.
 We are saying that we expect to be treated with the same kindness, considerateness, and generosity that we extend to others.
 We are saying that we expect a certain standard of morality and civility from our relationship partners and from those who we enjoin with the privilege of governing us.
 As some philosophers have noted, the reluctance to blame, and the constant willingness to forgive, can represent a failure to take morality seriously.

-So my advice is that if you are inclined to blame your partner for cheating on you, your father for mistreating you, your boss for firing you, or Donald Trump for being Donald Trump, first step back and get your facts straight—the real facts, not the alternative ones.
+So my advice is that if you are inclined to blame your partner for cheating on you, your father for mistreating you, or your boss for firing you, first step back and get your facts straight—the real facts, not the alternative ones.
 And if the facts are that blame is warranted, go right ahead and blame all you like.
 It might even be good for you.